ang3lkar/spoti3/README.md

-# Spotify to Mp3
+# Spoti3

 This is a simple script that allows you to download songs from Spotify to mp3 format.

-It combines several scripts to achieve this:
+It combines several APIs to achieve this:

-- `import.js` to get the song names and artist from a Spotify playlist URL
+- The Spotify playlist API, to get the contents of a playlist URL.
-- `search.js` to search for the song in YouTube using the YouTube API
+- The Youtube Search API to search for the song
 - `yt-dlp` to download the song from YouTube

 ## Requirements